Nwigrat/Ai-Incremental-Game/README.md

 - Configurable save interval (5-600 seconds)
 - Import/export saves as JSON
 - Backwards compatible with new content
+- Graceful handling of new features
+- Safe state migration for updates

 ## Browser Support